andreabonvini/Notes/MachineLearningRestelli/Reinforcement_Learning.md

 If you are looking for a concise answer go to the end.

 Value iteration is the most popular dynamic programming algorithm applied to RL.
-Since we are talking about Dynamic Programming, It's Model Based.
+Since we are talking about Dynamic Programming, it's Model Based.

 Value iteration is based on the Principle of Optimality: